-Genetic profiling tracks progression from manageable blood cancer into deadly diseaseDecember 23rd, 2013 in Genetics /
+Genetic profiling tracks progression from manageable blood cancer into deadly diseaseDecember 23, 2013 in Medicine & Health / Genetics

 Genetic profiling has painted the clearest picture yet of how a type of blood cancer – follicular lymphoma – develops and changes from a manageable disease into an aggressive cancer, offering new targets for treatment, according to research published in Nature Genetics.